ErikLundberg1/ErikLundberg1.github.io/_posts/2021-03-08-optimizing-the-simulation.md

 ### Making all the parts come together

 In the previous updates, I worked more so on the different individual parts.
 The next stage, I felt, was to get everything to work well together.
-This required me to set all parameters such that everything worked smoothly.
+This required me to set all parameters of the basic functionality, such that everything worked smoothly.
 The first thing that I did was to get the separation force and the spring force to work in a manner such that each car would break instead of colliding.
-After this, I implemented some criterion that would have to be fullfilled for the car to change lane, which was rather hard to get good, and something I feel can be improved, though it has the basic functionality required for the project.
+After this, I implemented some criterion that would have to be fullfilled for the car to change lane, which was rather hard to make it function as I wanted it to do, and something I feel can be improved, though it has the basic functionality required for the project.
 Furthermore, I implemented the lane changing to the left lane if the car behind was going faster.
 This ended up working, but there are still some bugs related to this that I am unsure if I will be able to fix before the deadline.

 With regards to the traffic light, I works well.
 The current implementation only allows for the traffic light to be red the first run of the simulation.
 This is something that I will try to improve if I have time.
 Ideally, the light should be able to be enabled for every run of the simulation.